Rid of You

-"Rid of You" is the tenth single by Natalia.
+"Rid of You" is the tenth single by Natalia which was released in 2006.
 The song was meant to be the first single of her third album, but a few weeks after she recorded this song her voice "crashed".
 As a result, the recordings of the new album couldn't take place and Rid of You couldn't get any promotion.
 The song still reached number 14 without any promotion or a music video.